videosdk-live/videosdk-docs/docs/guide/prebuilt-video-and-audio-calling/features/pin-participants.md

 ### 1. GRID Layout

-This layout will be default layout if no participants are pinned, it will look same as a normal meeting grid layout, when any participant is pinned that participant will be moved on top of the main screen grid above all non pinned participants
+This layout is default layout if no participants are pinned, it will look same as a normal meeting grid layout, when any participant is pinned that participant will be moved on top of the main screen grid above all non pinned participants

 ![prebuilt-grid](/img/prebuilt/prebuilt-grid.png)